 Due to number of factors such as climate change, unplanned urbanization, subsequent struggles for distribution of resources, etc., it has been predicted that the number of humanitarian crisis, both manmade and natural, will rise continuously during the coming decades.
 The multitude of stakeholders present in those crises, the mass deployment of goods and personnel, and the specific nature of the financial flows will lead to the emergence of complex supply networks with unique restrictions (Blecken, 2010).
 Ranging from small localized events (e.g. Pakistan's recurrent floods, cyclones in the Philippines, Bangladesh and Myanmar, etc.), to major catastrophes (e.g. 2011 Japan earthquake and tsunami, 2004 Indian Ocean tsunami etc.), Asia has one of the most incidences of reported disasters and highest reported number of victims.
-Within Asia, the Pacific region is one of the most disasters prone areas.
+Within Asia, the Pacific region is considered one of the most disasters prone areas (OCHA, 2015).
 According to the latest report by UN ESCAP, during the past decade, the region was stricken by 4,625 disasters - over 40% of the global total - claiming the lives of nearly half million people (UN ESCAP, 2015).

 FIGURE 1.
-Humanitarian response (major events) in Asia-Pacific (2002-2015)
+Humanitarian response (major events) in Asia-Pacific (2002-2015) SOURCE: self-illustration based on (Guha-Sapir, Hoyois, & Below, 2015)